bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

       mode: 0644
     notify: There was a change

-  - name: Display content of the register
+  - name: Display another message
     debug:
       msg: "Hello world again.
 How do you do by the way ?"